matija2209/obrtnik-na-spletu-v1/docs/tenant-specific-configurations.md

 # How-To: Implement Tenant-Specific "Globals" with @payloadcms/plugin-multi-tenant

-EDIT: Add eprsonal intro.
-I have been setting up mutlit tenant plugin for couple of days.
-The last thing was globals.
-I quickly found out it cannot be made sujed as collections as it doesnt you cannot add globals under payload config...

-END EDIT
+Hi there!
+After spending a few days setting up the @payloadcms/plugin-multi-tenant for a project, I ran into a common challenge: making "global" configurations (like Navbar, Footer, or Business Info) specific to each tenant.
+If you've tried to use Payload's built-in Globals for this, you probably noticed they aren't tenant-aware out of the box.
+I quickly discovered that you can't just add globals under the multi-tenant plugin config the way you do with collections.
+This guide shares what I learned and how you can solve this elegantly!

 This guide addresses a common challenge: making global-like configurations (e.g., Navbar, Footer, Business Info) specific to each tenant when using the `@payloadcms/plugin-multi-tenant` in Payload CMS.
 It assumes you already have the multi-tenant plugin installed and configured for your general collections.